6 Points to Keep in Mind When Choosing the Right Headphones

 4) Investigate the frequency range: A wider frequency range means that you can hear more from the music.
 Large ranges from 5 Hz to 25,000 Hz are often recommended.

 5) Research and test the headphones before buying: The best way to know if headphones can go loud enough is to do your research and also test them out.
-You can test out a friend's pair, or ask for a demo from your favourite store.
+You can test out a friend's pair, or ask for a demo from your favorite store.

 6) Check out the impedance of the headphones: To get the best out of your headphones, do match the impedance of the headphones to the audio equipment you are using.
 This is measured in ohms.
 If you don't do this, you may have to turn up the volume slightly compared to a matched pair of headphones.

 So, these are some points to keep in mind when in the market to buy the right pair of headphones.
 Do check them out online and buy the best pair for you.
-Here's to a great music and audio experience day in and day out...always!
+Here's to great music and audio experience day in and day out...always!